openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * Click on the green Finished button [1].
 * You have now started a new pod session.
 * Click on the back button on your phone to return to the Omnipod (POD) tab screen.
-* The Omnipod (POD) tab screen should now display Pod information for your session, including current basal rate and insulin intake, as well as pod errors and alerts.
+* The Omnipod (POD) tab screen should now display pod information for your session, including current basal rate and insulin intake, as well as pod errors and alerts.
 For more details on the information displayed go to the `Omnipod (POD) Tab section <../Configuration/OmnipodEros.html#omnipod-tab>`_ of this document.

    .. image:: ../images/Omnipod_Activate4.png